Omarrichi/Studium/BuS Notes/Tutorial 02.md

 **c)** Is it possible that a virtual address is called for which no physical address exists?
 If so, how should the MMU handle it?

 **d)** Why is it beneficial to implement the MMU as a hardware component rather than performing the necessary calculations in software?

+*Solution:*

+**a)**
+- Translating virtual addresses into physical ones
+- Allocating memory to processes, releasing memory
+- Preventing unauthorized memory accesses
+- Paging memory to or from secondary storage
+- Facilitating shared memory

+**b)**
+- The MMU translates logical addresses into physical ones
+- It is located between the CPU and memory
+- Through segmentation, the size of the mapping table of the MMU is reduced
+	-